 The next thing you need to be wary about is the funding channel you choose.
 Today, there are many new online commercial funding options available.
 These funding options are ideal for small business owners.

 However, before you take this route, it is essential to choose the right funding option.
 Like all critical business decisions, the first thing you need to do is to introspect.
 Using your own savings and earnings is the easiest and cheapest option to fund your operations and capital investment decisions.
 Look into the amount you have saved and the alternative sources of income.
 Most business owners work full-time jobs while managing their business ventures simultaneously.
 They continue doing so until their startup achieves break-even.

-You can also ask your family members and friends for a loan or an investment.
+You can also ask your family members and friends for funding or an investment.
 This option, however, comes with considerable risks.
 In addition to putting your business’s future risk, you are also putting personal relationships in jeopardy.
-This is why asking a professional lender is always a better option.
+This is why asking professional funder is always a better option.

-Bank loans are another reliable funding option.
-Most bank loans, however, require a summary of your tax returns and gross and net profits, more commonly known as credit history.
+Bank funding are another reliable funding option.
+Most bank funding, however, require a summary of your tax returns and gross and net profits, more commonly known as credit history.
 Banks also ask for collateral such as equipment or real estate in addition to the financial projections and statements.